ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Related Work

-\textbf{Architecture analysis.} Several works compared ViTs and ConvNeXt from the perspective of internal representations~\cite{raghu2021vision}, synthetic data~\cite{ruiz2022finding}, transferability~\cite{zhou2021convnets} and robustness~\cite{wang2022can, NEURIPS2021_e19347e1, pinto2022impartial, djolonga2021robustness}.
+\textbf{Architecture analysis.} Several works compared ViTs and ConvNeXt from the perspective of internal representations~\cite{raghu2021vision}, synthetic data~\cite{ruiz2022finding}, transferability~\cite{zhou2021convnets}, and robustness~\cite{wang2022can, NEURIPS2021_e19347e1, pinto2022impartial, djolonga2021robustness}.
 Other studies included analysis of Transformer properties~\cite{naseer2021intriguing} and impact of neural network width and depth on learned representations~\cite{nguyen2020wide}.
-In~\cite{tuli2021convolutional}, ViT and CNNs were evaluated on ImageNet classification tasks, showing that Transformers are more aligned with human error patterns.
-While most of these works compared architectures for a single property, our work offers a comprehensive view with different training paradigms and ensures a more fair setting by selecting models with similar ImageNet accuracies.
+ViTs and ConvNets were also evaluated on ImageNet, showing that Transformers are more aligned with human error patterns~\cite{tuli2021convolutional}.
+A large variety of backbones, trained with various methods, were benchmarked in~\cite{goldblum2024battle} across a diverse set of computer vision tasks, including classification, detection, and retrieval.
+In contrast to studies that analyze a single property, our work extensively compares models across many, maintaining a fair comparison by evaluating models with similar ImageNet accuracies.

 \textbf{Training objective analysis.} A comprehensive analysis was conducted in \cite{walmer2023teaching}, comparing ViTs trained with supervised, self-supervised, and CLIP objectives.
-Analysis of the representations of models trained with supervised and self-supervised objectives was presented in~\cite{grigg2021self, gwilliam2022beyond}, aiming to find similarities and differences between the two.
-Two works~\citep{park2023self, shekhar2023objectives} focused on investigating the effect of training objective in masked image modeling and contrastive learning.
-In contrast to these studies that put an emphasis on self-supervised models, our study focuses on comparing image-only supervised models and image-text CLIP models.
+Analysis of the representations of models trained with supervised and self-supervised objectives was presented in~\cite{grigg2021self, gwilliam2022beyond}.
+Two works~\citep{park2023self, shekhar2023objectives} focused on investigating the effect of training objective in self-supervised learning.
+Unlike studies emphasizing self-supervised models, our work compares supervised and CLIP models.